zkutasi/homelab/k8s/selfhost/speedtest-tracker/README.md

 ## Usage

-1. Check which version you want to install
+1. Check which version you want to install, or leave empty to take the latest available version

     ```bash
     curl -s https://tccr.io/v2/truecharts/speedtest-tracker/tags/list | jq